 All submissions will be considered anonymously.
 Our editors will not see the names of the author of each submission.
 Please include only your story or poem’s title on your submission attachment.
 Simultaneous submissions are allowed, but we request that you inform us immediately if your work is accepted elsewhere.
 Note that we cannot accept previously published works, including self-published and work that appears online.

-If your work is accepted for publication, you will be notified by e-mail or phone by September 1, 2018.
+If your work is accepted for publication, you will be notified by e-mail or phone by September 1, 2019.
 Published contributors will receive one copy of the issue in which their work appears.
 The Romeo Lemay contest will award one prose winner $100 and one poetry winner $100.
 This year we will also offer a $100 prize in prose and $100 in poetry specifically for middle school and high school students.
+If we do not receive submissions that fit into the guidelines, we will award the money in other areas (ie: It may be possible that a prize is awarded to two writers over 18 if we do not receive sufficient entries for under 18).
+We will also award $50 overall to the second place prose and second place poetry winners.
 At the discretion of the editors, winners of the contest will be offered the opportunity to be included in Odet.
 We will also award a prize of $100 for the photograph or art work chosen for the cover of Odet, or for the illustrations throughout.
-Depending on funding, we may offer more prizes beyond those mentioned.

 Odet is sponsored and published by Chapter Two Press, www.chaptertwopress.com.
 By selecting your work for inclusion, Odet and Chapter Two Press acquire first-time North American publication rights, and the right to reprint in future anthologies.
 After publication, all other rights automatically revert back to you, the author, and the work may be reprinted elsewhere without restriction as long as appropriate acknowledgement to Odet is made.